 1 A wicked person flees when no one is pursuing,

 but the righteous are confident like a lion.

 2 On account of the transgression of the land, many are its rulers,

-but a person with understanding and knowledge will endure.
+but by a person with understanding and knowledge order will be prolonged.

 3 A poor man who oppresses the weak

 is like a beating rain that does not leave food.

 4 Those who abandon the Law praise the wicked,

 but those who keep the Law contend against them.